Hardwood floors are one of the most popular types of flooring in the United States today, and for several key reasons:

 - Hardwood floors happen to be fairly easy to care for and maintain compared to other types of flooring surfaces.

-However, even though hardwood floors are low maintenance, that doesn’t mean that they don’t require proper routine cleaning and occasional deep cleaning to maintain their high-quality look and feel.
+However, even though hardwood floors (as with patio tile floors) are low maintenance, that doesn’t mean that they don’t require proper routine cleaning and occasional deep cleaning to maintain their high-quality look and feel.

 And, wooden flooring cleaning is straightforward and won’t even require you to get on your hands and knees with bucket and sponge (or rag) on a weekly basis.